RazerMS/Shopping-Cart-Plugins-RazerMS-X-Cart/README.md

-# MOLPay Gateway Module for X-Cart 5.x
+# Razer Merchant Services Gateway Module for X-Cart 5.x

-This is a Payment Module for X-Cart, that gives you the ability to process payments through MOLPay's Payment Gateway - Hosted.
+This is a Payment Module for X-Cart, that gives you the ability to process payments through Razer Merchant Services 's Payment Gateway - Hosted.

 ## Requirements